fuzzland/ityfuzz/integration-test.md

 ## On-chain Changes
-Ensure you build with `flashloan_v2` and have a local proxy running at `http://localhost:5003`.
+Ensure you have a local proxy running at `http://localhost:5003`.

 Following command shall find bugs:
 ```bash